emirozturk/XCompress/README.md

-## XCompress: Intelligent Text Compression
+# XCompress: LLM Assisted Python-based Text Compression Toolkit

-XCompress is your go-to tool for finding the most efficient text compression algorithm.
-It empowers you with manual selection, AI-powered recommendations, brute-force optimization, and performance benchmarking.
+XCompress is an adaptable tool designed to streamline the selection and evaluation of text compression algorithms.
+Leveraging a combination of manual selection, AI-driven recommendations (via CSM), brute-force optimization, and comprehensive benchmarking, XCompress empowers users to achieve optimal text compression for their specific requirements.

-### Features
+## Key Features

-* **Manual Selection:** Choose from a variety of compression algorithms based on your specific needs.
+* **Manual Algorithm Selection:** Researchers and practitioners can exercise fine-grained control by manually choosing from a diverse set of established compression algorithms.
-* **AI-Powered Selection (BCM):** Let our intelligent model (BCM) recommend the best algorithm for fast compression, fast decompression, or the best overall compression ratio.
+* **CSM-Guided Algorithm Recommendation:** The integrated CSM (Compression Selection Model) leverages artificial intelligence to intelligently suggest the most suitable algorithm based on user-defined priorities, such as minimizing compression time, decompression time, or achieving the highest compression ratio.
-* **Brute Force Optimization:** Systematically test all available algorithms to discover the absolute best compression for your file.
+* **Brute-Force Optimization:** For scenarios demanding the absolute best compression, XCompress offers a brute-force search functionality that systematically evaluates all available algorithms to identify the one yielding the smallest compressed file size.
-* **Benchmarking:** Compare the performance of different algorithms on your chosen file.
+* **Comprehensive Benchmarking:** A robust benchmarking module facilitates direct comparison of algorithm performance on specified datasets, aiding in evidence-based decision-making.
-* **Custom Configurations:** Easily integrate and use your own compression algorithms.
+* **Extensibility for Custom Algorithms:** XCompress allows users to seamlessly integrate and evaluate their own novel compression algorithms, fostering innovation and customization.

-### Installation
+## Installation

 1. **Clone the Repository:**
    ```bash